software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/07-multicall.md

 # Multicall

 ## Overview
-Multicall allows executing multiple calls while providing [atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).
+Multicall executes multiple calls as a single transaction.
 If one call fails, the entire operation is aborted.
 Use it to prevent leaving your system in an inconsistent state.

 ## Usage example